 It’s time to dig your XtraTufs out of the closet and gussy them up.
-The 21st annual Running of the Boots begins at 10 a.m. on Saturday, Sept.
-26, at the big tent near St. Michael of the Archangel Russian Orthodox Cathedral on Lincoln Street.
+The 22nd annual Running of the Boots begins at 10 a.m. on Saturday, Sept.
+17, at the big tent near Totem Square park on Lincoln Street.
 (NOTE: This is a change from last year’s meeting place and what was previously announced for this year’s event.)

 While the meeting place is different this year, the actual race course will be roughly the same as the past three races but with a different start-finish line.
-This change allows the race to be a bigger part of the End-of-Season Celebration festivities hosted downtown by the Greater Sitka Chamber of Commerce and the Alaska Cruise Line Association.
-In addition to the Running of the Boots, the End-of-Season Celebration includes a lunch from noon to 3 p.m. for Sitka residents featuring hamburgers, hot dogs, and fish.
-Instead of being free, this year people are asked to make a donation to the Sitka High School activities fund when they get their lunch.
+This change allows the race to be a bigger part of the Season’s-End Celebration festivities hosted downtown by the Greater Sitka Chamber of Commerce and the Alaska Cruise Line Association.
+In addition to the Running of the Boots, the Season’s-End Celebration includes a lunch from noon to 3 p.m. for Sitka residents featuring hamburgers, hot dogs, and fish.
+Instead of being free, this year people are asked to make a $2 donation to the activities funds at Sitka and Mount Edgecumbe high schools when they get their lunch.

-“We’re going to have a blast this year under a huge tent right in the middle of Lincoln Street,” race organizer Kerry MacLane said.
+“We’re going to have a blast this year under a huge tent right at Totem Square park, across from City Hall,” race organizer Kerry MacLane said.
 “This isn’t just for kids.
 Some of our most memorable entries have been adults.
 This is a chance to accessorize your boots, or go all out and come as your most wearable art creature from outer space.
 We’ll have great live music, hot chocolate, and there is even a great local lunch after oodles of prizes have been awarded.”

 So what is the Running of the Boots?
 It’s Southeast Alaska’s answer to Spain’s “Running of the Bulls.”
 Sitkans wear zany costumes and XtraTufs — Southeast Alaska’s distinctive rubber boots (aka, Sitka Sneakers).
 The Running of the Boots raises funds for the Sitka Local Foods Network, a nonprofit organization that hosts the Sitka Farmers Market and advocates for community gardens, a community greenhouse, sustainable uses of traditional subsistence foods and education for Sitka gardeners.

 The Running of the Boots is a short race for fun and not for speed, even though one of the many prize categories is for the fastest boots.
 Other prize categories include best-dressed boots, zaniest costume, best couple, best kids group and more.
-The new course starts by Totem Square park, and heads down Harbor Drive and up Maksoutov Street before cutting by St. Michael’s Cathedral, and heads down Lincoln Street toward City Hall, takes a left on Harbor Drive and loops up Maksoutov Street and back to the starting line.
+The new course starts by Totem Square park, and heads down Harbor Drive and up Maksoutov Street before cutting by St. Michael’s Cathedral and finishing down Lincoln Street toward City Hall and the start-finish line.